 “What will Public Health 4.0 be?” an audience member asked.
 Samet said he sees it resting on “two pedestals,” the first being the need to gather more and more data from increasingly sophisticated technology and figure out “the useful signals from that data.”
 Second, “We need to have extended interactions with communities in new ways, some of them data-driven.
 I think we will see that the public health community will recognize that a lot of the things we do are going to require greater engagement with communities.”

 Before adjourning to the auditorium lobby for a non-alcoholic celebratory toast, Samet received a folded American flag, encased in glass, from Jamila Bryant, a 2017 graduate of the school’s MPH program at Colorado State University.
 Bryant, a Master Sergeant in the U.S. Air Force Reserves, recently served a six-month deployment to the Al Dhafra Air Base in the United Arab Emirates.
 The flag she presented to the ColoradoSPH was flown on Feb.
-22, 2018, during a mission in support of Operation Inherent Resolve, a multinational coalition committed to the defeat of the Islamic State of Iraq and the Levant, a group designated as a terrorist organization by the United Nations.
+22, 2018, during a mission in support of Operation Inherent Resolve.

 Guest contributor: Story written by Tyler Smith.
 Photos by Brett McPherson.